SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 87. - Shadow Touched

 Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the invisibility, inflict wounds, and false life spells once per long rest and you can cast these spells with your spell slots.
+You gain the ability to cast the invisibility, inflict wounds, and false life spells once per long rest, and you can cast these spells with your spell slots.

 # 88. - *Sharpshooter* ©

 You have learned to trade accuracy to land deadlier shots:
-• When attacking with a ranged weapon, you can choose to take a -5 penalty to your to hit in order to do additional +10 damage.
+• When attacking with a ranged weapon, you can choose to take a -5 penalty to your attack roll in order to do additional +10 damage.
 • Attacks at long range don't impose disadvantage and ranged weapon attack ignores half cover and three-quarters cover.

 # 89. - *Shield Master* ©